passy1977/picommons/README.md

 Create a folder $HOME/raspberrypi.
 In your raspberrypi folder, make a folder called rootfs.

-Now you need to copy the entire /liband /usr directory to this newly created folder.
+Now you need to copy the entire /lib and /usr directory to this newly created folder.
 I usually bring the rpi image up and copy it via rsync:
 ```
 rsync -vR --progress -rl --delete-after --safe-links pi@192.168.1.PI:/{lib,usr,opt/vc/lib} $HOME/raspberrypi/rootfs
 ```